CME Group set to close deal for Kansas City exchange this weekend

 By Tom Polansek

-CHICAGO CME Group (CME.O) plans to close a deal to buy the Kansas City Board of Trade this weekend, according to a regulatory filing.
+CHICAGO, Nov 29 CME Group plans to close a deal to buy the Kansas City Board of Trade this weekend, according to a regulatory filing.

 The letter came to light on Thursday as CME released a list of changes it intends to make to KCBT rules and bylaws as a result of the deal.
 The revisions are set to take effect the day after the transaction is finalized.